kompanie-dev/testwerk/README.md

 You can then open your browser.
 The test project outputs to the console and HTML.
-It also has two failing tests to show the visualization of failed tests in the console and the HTML.
+It also has three failing tests to show the visualization of failed tests in the console and the HTML.